forxer/okatea/Okatea/Modules/OLD-rte_wymeditor/1.0.beta.3/plugins/resizable/readme.txt

 See the `jQuery UI resizable plugin docs`_ for a list of all options.

-That's it!
-You are now able to resize the WYMeditor vertically, horizontally or both, depending on your options.
+That's it!You are now able to resize the WYMeditor vertically, horizontally or both, depending on your options.

 ..  _jQuery UI resizable plugin docs: http://docs.jquery.com/UI/Resizables